 MAPS 3 is a 10-year construction program designed to improve the quality of life in Oklahoma City.

 In January 2013, the Central Oklahoma Transportation and Parking Authority (COTPA) initiated a Transit Service Analysis process.
 The goals of the Transit Service Analysis were to evaluate the existing Metro Transit bus system, improve the route network to increase ridership and productivity within the existing budget, and also identify future service improvements if additional resources become available.
 The study was awarded to consultant NelsonNygaard - a nationally recognized public transport planning and engineering firm.

 The Oklahoma City Planning Department, Oklahoma City County Health Department, the Association of Central Oklahoma Governments and EMBARK have jointly collaborated to study and develop a concept plan which identifies the potential for multimodal transportation in the NW Corridor.
+The centerpiece is bus rapid transit (BRT) from Downtown to Meridian and beyond and the NEPA work for the BRT corridor was well underway in 2018.
 In this plan, the NW Corridor is defined as the area that runs along North Classen Boulevard and Northwest Expressway.
 The goal of the concept plan is to increase mobility as well as improve community health through multimodal public transportation options and land use strategies.